shd101wyy/ribbit/README.md

 npm run frontend:build
 ```

-then copy `./dist/index.html` and `./dist/app.bundle.js` to your server.
+then copy `./dist` to your server.

 ## References